RanvierMUD/docs/docs/coding/attributes.md

 :    As already described in this guide an attribute may have a custom formula to obtain its final value.

 `delta`
 :    This property is used to keep track of how much the attribute has changed.
-Delta is always <= 0.
+Delta is always &lt;= 0.
 Meaning that without an effect or custom formula an attribute can never have a value above its base.
 The value of `delta` is changed via `Damage`, `Heal`, or direct calls to `character.lowerAttribute`/`character.raiseAttribute`.
 The usage of which is described in the [Modifying Attributes](#modifying-attributes) section.